AUTGamecraft/RoleBot/README.md

 # RoleBot
-A discord bot for assigning roles ro server members
+A discord bot for assigning roles to server members

 Set configs in `config.json`